 Physiotherapy can be extremely beneficial for people suffering from shoulder osteoarthritis.
 The primary goal of a physiotherapist is to reduce pain and increase mobility in the affected area while also preventing further damage or deterioration.
 Through a combination of stretching exercises, soft tissue techniques, strengthening exercises, posture corrections, and more, physiotherapists can help their patients restore movement in their shoulders while decreasing pain levels and improving the overall quality of life.
 In addition to helping with physical symptoms, physiotherapists may also provide advice on lifestyle changes that could benefit the patient’s health overall (such as quitting smoking or losing weight).

 Shoulder osteoarthritis can be a debilitating condition that makes everyday activities difficult or even impossible.
-Fortunately, there are treatments available that can help manage symptoms such as pain and reduced mobility.
+Fortunately, there are treatments available that can help manage symptoms such as pain and reduced mobility such as massage for shoulder osteoarthritis and chiropractic care for shoulder osteoarthritis.
 One such treatment is physiotherapy which uses various physical interventions such as exercise programs, soft tissue techniques, hot/cold compresses, etc., to reduce pain levels and improve mobility in the affected area while also providing advice on lifestyle changes that may benefit the patient’s health overall.

-If you have any questions or would like to explore further, please book a free, no-charge online appointment with either myself.
-Eric Bowman, BSc, MSPT, PT, or another physiotherapist in Waterloo or Kitchener at CARESPACE.
-We are happy to listen and are here to help!
+If you have any questions or would like to explore further, please book a free, no-charge online appointment.
+Eric Bowman is a physiotherapist in Waterloo.